Sarah Schenirer: Early life

-Sarah Schenirer was born to Bezalel Schenirer (of Tarnów) and Reizel in Krakow, Poland.
+Sarah Schenirer was born to Bezalel Schenirer (of Tarnów) and Reizel in Kraków, Poland.
 Her parents were both scions of influential rabbinic families.
 Her father provided her with religious texts that he had translated into Yiddish.
 In her memoirs, she describes herself as the unassuming and withdrawn daughter of Belzer Hasidic parents.
 She was intelligent and had a strong desire to learn, and was envious of her brothers' opportunity to learn and interpret the Torah.

 Schenirer would write later in life:

 Her friends in her Polish school called her "the female Hasid".
 She attended elementary school for seven years.
 She then became a seamstress.

 Vienna

 During World War I, Schenirer and her family fled from Poland to Vienna.
 While there, she became influenced by Rabbi Moshe Flesch, a disciple of Samson Raphael Hirsch, and Modern Orthodox Judaism.
 His sermons had emphasized the role of women throughout Jewish history, which inspired Schenirer.
 Later on, Flesch accepted Schenirer's invitation to "please visit our school."

 After her first marriage ended in divorce, Schenirer occasionally attended plays, and public lectures for the women; at one Friday night meeting of the Zionist Ruth Organization, she was pained to observe them lighting candles on Shabbat (Saturday), in violation of halakha (Jewish law).